lrtsuser/LRTS/README.md

 ## Detailed Description

 We provide the evaluation outcome data in the artifact such that one can reproduce results from the paper within a reasonable runtime.
-If you have run `eval_main.py` which produces new evaluation outcome data, please run `git restore .` to restore the evaluation outcome data before it is overwritten.
+If you have run `eval_main.py` which produces new evaluation outcome data in the current repo, you need to clone a new copy of the repo to run this section.

 ### Reproducing results in the paper